Skip to main content

 MCP servers extend your agent with tools from external services.
 Define them in your protocol, and agents automatically discover and use their tools at runtime.

-There are two types of MCP servers:
+There are three types of MCP servers:

 SourceDescriptionExample